vithika-data/GHArchive-data-analysis/README.md

 ## Processing the Data
 - I created a Spark.Session and I read all the json data in one single data frame
-- This process, though fairly straightforward, actually took some time since the intial data I downloaded had a corrupt hourly file which was not readable.
-I then decided to get data for another date to proceed with the analysis
+- This process, though fairly straightforward, actually took some time since the file I downloaded at first( for Date: 17th July 2020), contained a corrupt hourly file which was not readable.
+I then decided to get data for another date(Date: 13th July 2020) to proceed with the analysis
-- Changed a string data containing dates into datetime column to analyse the results on hourly level
+- I changed a string data containing dates into datetime column to analyse the results on hourly level
-- Then, I cached my data for faster code implementation
+- Then, I cached my data for faster code execution

 ## Understanding the Data
 - This took most of my time since the schema of the json data is fairly large and nested.